yaldizd/AST208project/gravitational_waves.md

 # The Detection of Gravitational Waves Produced by Black Holes
 ## First LIGO Results
-On September 24, 2015, a century after Einstein's predictions of general relativity, at the Laser Inferometer Gravitational-Wave Observatory, gravitational waves were detected for the first time.
+On September 24, 2015, a century after Einstein's predictions of general relativity, at the Laser Inferometer Gravitational-Wave Observatory, gravitational waves were detected for the first time [5].
 The waves were produced by a binary black hole merger, the first one ever observed.

 <figure style="text-align: center;">
   <img src="/assets/css/ligo_merger.png" alt="Gravitational Wave Event Observed by LIGO" width="500"/>